Memorial Day: Remember Our Military Family With Photos

 I come from a military family, all Air Force, four generations worth.
 My grandfather, William Mallory, made a lifetime career of it.
 I don’t remember him talking about his rank or daily tasks, but I’ll never forget the stories he told of taking over as pilot on some missions because his brothers in arms had partied a little too hard the night before.
 It was their little secret.
 His buddies knew they could always rely on Bill to complete the mission and bring them home safe.
 He served during WWII in Paris.
 As a child, I was told his job was to help free the Jews and all people oppressed by Hitler, a very bad man.
 Only as an adult do I understand what that meant, and I do so with pride.

 My dad was a pacifist who opposed the war.
-But his father had instilled in his sons the importance of duty to country and encouraged them to join the military.
+But his father had instilled in his sons the importance of duty to the country and encouraged them to join the military.
 In 1968, Dad enlisted at the tender age of 18.
 His youth in this photo touches and terrifies me.
 He was not sent to the jungle but to Europe.
 Stationed in England, he was a health inspector who examined aircraft returning from combat.
 He checked for pests (earning the nickname Ratso) and cleaned the Huey helicopters, and was exposed to Agent Orange in the process.
 He also had the grim task of identifying the bodies of fallen soldiers.
 He never told me that part.
 It’s a story passed down, like the others.

-Every Memorial Day, Veterans Day and Fourth of July my dad carefully hung a flag from the eaves near our front door to signal his support of the people serving in the military, even if he disagreed with their assigned missions.
-While my family was able to welcome William, Steve and Rick Mallory home from these wars, so many families have not.
+Every Memorial Day, Veterans Day, and Fourth of July, my dad carefully hung a flag from the eaves near our front door to signal his support of the people serving in the military, even if he disagreed with their assigned missions.
+While my family was able to welcome William, Steve, and Rick Mallory home from these wars, so many families have not.
 The news rarely reports on the losses of these men and women today, despite the fact we have been at war in two countries for 16 years.
-Cameras are not permitted when their coffins are delivered home and it’s not a fun topic for “click bait” as we scroll through our phones.
+Cameras are not permitted when their coffins are delivered home, and it’s not a fun topic for “clickbait” as we scroll through our phones.

 We thank you for your service.